 - Any move that triggers pain: Sometimes the pain triggers are different for every individual, so try to pay attention to the activities that trigger pain for you.
 This can sometimes be tricky because you may not feel the pain until the next day, so you may have to think back to what you did the day prior.

 - (Use caution with) single-leg daily activities: Activities like walking, stair climbing, and getting up and down from the ground are single-leg activities.
 Of course, it’s not possible to completely avoid these activities, and we wouldn’t want you to either.
 It’s important to keep moving.
 You may just want to limit extended periods of walking or stair climbing when pain is severe.
 Also, when getting up off the ground, step up on the side that does not hurt.

-If pain becomes too bothersome, it’s best to work with a personal trainer who has knowledge of this condition and can design a specific program for your needs, like a PROnatal Personal Trainer.
-If pain becomes severe, speak with a women’s health physiatrist (medical doctor who specializes in non-surgical pain rehabilitation) or physical therapist.
+If pain becomes too bothersome, it’s best to work with a personal trainer or physical therapist who has knowledge of this condition and can design a specific program for your needs, like our PROnatal Personal Trainers who specialize in working with conditions like SI joint pain.

 “I discovered PROnatal Fitness Personal Training when I was suffering from sacroiliac joint pain in my second trimester.
 My trainer brought extraordinary expertise and heart into our work together.
 Not only did I solve my SI joint pain, but I grew even stronger than I was BEFORE my pregnancy!”
 Natasha M, First-Time Mom